badlydrawnben/eleventy-guide/src/posts/015-troubleshooting-config.md

 The `.eleventy.js` file is one of the most important in any Eleventy project and it's likely that you'll need to tweak it during yours.
 Although these might seem obvious, here are a few things that can go wrong if you're copying and pasting code in without fully understanding the format of the file.

-## Requiring your additional modules at the beginning
+## Requiring your additional modules

 At the top of the `.eleventy.js` file you list all the additional modules that your project requires.
 For example: